RYHMirdan/Active-Directory-Lab/DHCP/DHCP_config.md

-**DHCP Server set up with a single scope of 172.16.0.100-200, DNS: 172.16.0.1, Default Gateway: 172.16.0.1 which is the DC's Ipv4 (Clients will use the internal NIC of the domain controller as the default gateway/router)**
+**DHCP Server set up with a single scope of 172.16.0.100-200, DNS: 172.16.0.1 (Domain Controller used a DNS), Default Gateway: 172.16.0.1 which is the DC's Ipv4 (Clients will use the internal NIC of the domain controller as the default gateway/router)**

 This will allow the Windows 10 Client to automatically get an IP address, which lets them access the internet, regardless of being on this private internal network- similar to an office setting.